pedroaugusto04/EasyWay/README.md

 Drivers can choose whether or not to notify specific passengers along the route.

-When enabled, passengers receive a **push notification** once the driver reaches a predefined distance
+When enabled, passengers receive a **push notification** once the driver reaches a predefined distance.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/582d2a9a-132c-4f65-b2c3-f42a1129403c" width="300" />